Fine, you can jot up the copy for a job and post it, patting yourself on the back for a job well done.

 I started up a whole host of personal projects that are currently in various stages of completion as I continually invent new ones or go back to work on older ones.

-The one thing I did manage to do was to send the perpetual job seeker side of me on vacation.
+The one thing I did manage to do was to send the perpetual job seeker side of me on holiday.

 But she’s back now, and she’s googling.

 This means I’m, yet again, floating around the pixel universe, perusing opportunities and sampling the person I could become next, like a sample tourist at a supermarket.

 But not much has changed, I see.